emilisto/hook.io-mdns/README.md

 discovers and connects to #1.
 To see the magic, close both and run `node bin/start` in opposite order and see how #2 now takes the role as listener and #1 connects to #2.

+## Todo

+* Support finding multiple hooks through some choosing/prioritization mechanism
+* Make it possible for one hook to take over the role as listener if the listener host goes down.
+Look into how hook.io handles this with locally discovered hooks.
+* A cool example app